schoenemeyer/UberCloud-in-Azure/README.md

 ## Step 1 (Azure Portal)

 The  UberCloud Service can be purchased through the Azure Marketplace.
-In Search the Marketplace enter the keyword Ubercloud Click on the type of service you would like to select, for example STAR-CCM+ v12 as an example.
+Please click on "create resource" in the left bar.
+Enter  Ubercloud in the Search Field and click on the type of service you would like to select, for example STAR-CCM+ v12.

  <img src="https://github.com/schoenemeyer/UberCloud-in-Azure/blob/master/ubercloudserv.JPG" width="225"> <img src="https://github.com/schoenemeyer/UberCloud-in-Azure/blob/master/ubercloudmp.JPG" width="412">